Tuition for Credit Courses for 2021-22

 A student in WARNING status who has failed to meet the cumulative minimums at the end of the next evaluation period will not be eligible for aid.
 This includes grants, work study, loans, and institutional awards.

 A student may apply for a redetermination of eligibility through the APPEAL process.
 A student may submit an appeal for reinstatement on the basis of mitigating circumstances or after successfully rehabilitating the cumulative 2.0 GPA or better and completion rate of 66.67 percent.

-Appeals are made through the Financial Aid office, on the official appeal form and will require the following: an explanation and documentation regarding why the student failed to make Satisfactory Academic Progress (SAP) and a statement and documentation as to what has changed in the student’s situation that would allow the student to meet SAP in future terms.
-Appeals are referred to an Appeal Committee.
+Appeals are made through the Financial Aid office on the official appeal form and require the following: an explanation and documentation regarding why the student failed to make satisfactory academic progress (SAP) and a statement and documentation as to what has changed in the student’s situation that would allow the student to meet SAP in future terms.
+Appeals are referred to an appeal committee.
 If an appeal is approved, aid eligibility will be restored beginning with the current term and not retroactively.

 Successful appeals will allow a student to be placed in PROBATION status.
 Students must meet the conditions outlined in the appeal decision.
 If a student is unable to meet these conditions, the student will be ineligible for aid until the cumulative GPA is at least 2.0 and the cumulative completion rate is at least 66.67 percent.

 Coursework taken at another institution will count toward the 150 percent maximum calculated credits as well as the cumulative completion rate.
 If the limit is exceeded, the student must submit an appeal to determine aid eligibility.
 GPAs from other schools are not considered in the College’s financial aid satisfactory progress policy.
 Only credits that apply toward the program will count toward maximum calculated credits in the appeal process.